jmonlong/workshop-hprc-hugo24/workshop-hprc-hugo24-landing.md

 ## [Click here to access the sequenceTubeMap server for this workshop](http://courtyard.gi.ucsc.edu:2024)

 Navigate to the different pangenomes using the *Data:* menu, then to different coordinates with the *Region:* field.

+To manipulate the tubemap, you can:

+- Hold-click to move horizontally
+- Scroll to zoom in/out
+- Change some visualization settings in the configuration panel below the graph.

 ## Jupyter notebook cheatsheet
 ![Screenshot from 2024-04-07 09-50-55](https://github.com/jmonlong/workshop-hprc-hugo24/assets/34357324/b893b51a-8cc1-44fa-af82-97339f42f9c9)